-We have audited the financial statements of the Fund, which comprise the statement of financial position as at December 31, 2022, and the statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows for the period from July 29, 2022 (commencement of operations) to December 31, 2022, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the financial statements of the Fund, which comprise the statements of financial position as at December 31, 2023 and 2022, and the statements of comprehensive income (loss), changes in net assets attributable to holders of redeemable units and cash flows for the years then ended, and notes to the financial statements, including a summary of a material accounting policy information (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2022, and its financial performance and its cash flows for the period from July 29, 2022 (commencement of operations) to December 31, 2022, in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").